alausao/darey-io-projects/lamp-stack-project.md

 ```
 When the installation is finished, it’s recommended that you run a security script that comes pre-installed with MySQL.
 This script will remove some insecure default settings and lock down access to your database system.
 Hey!
 There's a warning!

-⚠️ As of ``July 2022``, an error will occur when you run the ``mysql_secure_installation`` script without some further configuration.
+<span style="color:orange">⚠️</span> **Warning!**  As of ``July 2022``, an error will occur when you run the ``mysql_secure_installation`` script without some further configuration.
 The reason is that this script will attempt to set a password for the installation’s **root** MySQL account but, by default on Ubuntu installations, this account is not configured to connect using a password.

 Prior to July 2022, this script would silently fail after attempting to set the **root** account password and continue on with the rest of the prompts.
 However, as of this writing the script will return the following error after you enter and confirm a password:

 **``output``**

 ```
-<b>output</b>
 ...
 Failed!
 Error: SET PASSWORD has no significance for user 'root'@'localhost' as the authentication method used doesn't store authentication data in the MySQL server.
 Please consider using ALTER USER instead if you want to change authentication parameters.

 New password: